jdegoes/jdegoes.github.io/_posts/2021-11-19-travis-brown-abuser.md

 I don't enjoy it.
 I want to go back to creating beautiful and amazing technology that changes the world for the better, and empowering others to do the same.

-But make no mistake about it: if anyone go beyond just attacking me, to attacking the broader community, then I *will* take a stand, and I will *not* back down.
+But make no mistake about it: if anyone goes beyond just attacking me, to attacking the broader community, then I *will* take a stand, and I will *not* back down.